 Friday 6 March 2020

-Continuing to conclude my weekly "But What Do I Know" through Universal's first 8 Frankensteins...
+Beginning to conclude my weekly "But What Do I Know!" through Universal's first 8 Frankensteins...

-It's also worth noting how different this films's strengths are from the kind of routine that had made Bud and Lou stars of Burlesque.
-Nowadays the pair are best known for two entirely separate contributions: this movie, and a sustained miscommunication from 1937, "Who's On First?", still the most famous sketch written, over eighty years later.
-Their timing was atomic, but there are no classic spoken routines in AaCMF.
+It's worth noting too how different this films's strengths are from the kind of routine which had made Bud and Lou famous stars of burlesque.
+The pair are best known nowadays for two entirely separate contributions to Culture: this film, and the sustained miscommunication of "Who's On First?" – still one of the most famous sketches ever written, over eighty years later.
+Their timing was atomic, but "AaCMF" has no classic spoken routines.
 Its laughs come almost exclusively from Lou Costello's obliviousness to, or acknowledgement of, danger.
-Few would put Abbott and Costello in the same comedy pantheon as Laurel and Hardy, but you always knew how the latter would react to a threat - they'd gulp, and go "Mimimi!" or "Whoahhh!" - whereas Costello innovated a language's worth of scare takes, pretty much against his will too; with no spoken material that he trusted enough to fall back upon, he was given no choice.
-Fortunately his writers (credited here) had a far clearer idea of how funny this was going to be than Lou did, but if you didn't find it funny you weren't going to find the film funny, and with no live audience on set to gauge the laughs, that clearly terrified him.
+Few would put Abbott and Costello in the same comedy pantheon as Laurel and Hardy, but you always knew how the latter pair would react to a threat – they'd gulp, and go "Mimimi!" or "Whoahhh!" – whereas Costello innovated an entire language's worth of scare takes.
+With no spoken material he trusted enough to fall back upon, he was given little choice.
+Fortunately, his writers (credited here) had a far clearer idea of how funny this was going to be than Lou did, but still, with no live audience on set to gauge the laughs, this absence of patter clearly terrified him.

 The Casino Theatre, Broadway.
 Bud and Lou played here

-And that's it.
-It’s not just the simplicity of this story that comes as such a relief, it’s the dramatic improvements made upon delineating its characters' whole deal: Dracula wants mastery, the Monster wants a master, and Talbot wants to do good rather than just kill himself, a mission tragically hampered by his own curse.
-As a result of this clarity all three actors, Lon Chaney Junior, Glenn Strange, and even Bela Lugosi, give arguably their best performances in the roles for which they are most famous, and it is now three o'clock in the morning so this will have to be continued...
+It’s not just the simplicity of this story that comes as such a relief, it’s the dramatic improvements made upon delineating its main characters' whole deal: Dracula wants mastery, the Monster wants a master, and Talbot wants to do good rather than just kill himself – a mission tragically hampered by his own curse.
+As a result of this clarity, Lon Chaney Junior, Glenn Strange, and even Bela Lugosi all give arguably their greatest performances in the roles for which they are best known, and it's now three o'clock in the morning so this will have to be continued...

 No comments: